anamorai/DayPlanner/README.md

 # DayPlanner

 I was required to create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
 I utilised the Day.js library to input the date and time.
-B

 To complete this I will write a javascript code that will: